World Suicide Prevention Day

 Of course, these are all ongoing activities, not just ones that are focussed on for Mental Health Awareness, Stress Awareness and Suicide Prevention Day, they should be worked on all year round.
 However, while the focus is on suicide prevention in social media and on the news it is a good time to raise awareness.

-If you are interested in finding out more about how to support your employees then call us to book a free consultation.
+If you are interested in finding out more about how to support your employees then I would love to connect.